 Dental Crowns Dentist

-Talking with your Cambridge, Fegus or Toronto dentist will help identify the reasons for getting a dental crown.
+Talk with our Cambridge, Fegus, or Toronto dentists about crowns.
 Discolored teeth or dental implants can be covered up.
-A crown can also be used to protect a tooth from decay or to restore a broken tooth as well.
+A crown can also be used to protect a tooth from decay or to restore a broken tooth.

 Dental bridges also use crowns to be held into place.